glennhenry/cs-notes/docs/deep-learning/01-deep-learning-foundation/deep-learning-foundation.md

 - **Metric** : Metric is a measure of the quality of model's predictions.
 Metric is different with loss function, loss function is used to train while metric is used to evaluate the prediction.
 By evaluating the models, we can compare with different model or configuration.
 For example, a simple metric is accuracy, it is defined as the number of correct predictions divided by the total number of predictions.

+- **Data Split** : Data is typically split into 3 :

+  - **Training Data** : Training data is the part of data used to train the machine learning model, the model will learn from this data by adjusting its parameters (weight and bias) based on the actual data.
+  - **Test Data** : Test data is the data used to evaluate performance of the model after the training is done.
+  - **Validation Data** : Validation data is a subset of training data used to validate or assess model's performance, this way we can adjusts the hyperparamater if required.

 - **Fine Tuning** : Fine tuning is the process of training a pre-trained model, typically with a smaller dataset or new task.
 The purpose of fine-tuning is to leverage the knowledge and learned representations from the pre-trained model and adapt it to the new task or dataset.

 - **Overfitting** : Overfitting, also known as high variance, is a situation where a model learns too much from the training data, making it becomes too specialized and performs poorly on new, unseen data.
 This is the same when you practice alot on a math problem without studying the concept and only memorizing it, turns out the actual exam asked different questions.
 For a machine learning model, the concept is the pattern of the data, it is important to capture the broader patterns rather than a specific example.